TejasAvinashShetty/urban-funicular/repo-ideas.md

 - Qupy : Qutip code dependent on only numpy ndarrays
 - attr-ify : convert your old stye classes to ones made by attrs package
-- dataclsify : same as bove but for dataclass
+- dataclsify : same as above but for dataclass
 - numpy- boltons : like boltons but for numpy
+- Qobjstr : convert qutip Qoj to str (easy load reload)